-CHALLENGES ACTION TO ADDRESS Approvals and installations of new connections More people connected to waterborne systems.
+ACTION TO ADDRESS Approvals and installations of new connections More people connected to waterborne systems.
 Future planning for waterborne system Costing of installation for a waterborne system in South End in Prince Albert completed.
 Currently sourcing funding

 CHALLENGES ACTION TO ADDRESS Updating of sewer master plans new sanitation master plan was developed Updating of water master plans The Municipality has updated the Water Master Plan during the reporting financial year Water Use License Application (WULA) The Municipality have been experiencing difficulties to apply.
-Construction of 45ML surface dam The Municipality is experiencing challenges with the construction of a 45ML surface dam, the process typically includes: Diverting the river.
-Diverting the river.
-Preparing the foundation for the dam.
-Building the dam Concrete dam.
-Embankment dam.
-Filling the reservoir Testing that valves and floodgates work.
-Monitoring the behaviour of the newly built dam.
+Construction of 45ML surface dam The Municipality is experiencing challenges with the construction of a 45ML surface dam, the process typically includes: o Diverting the river. o Preparing the foundation for the dam. o Building the dam o Concrete dam. o Embankment dam. o Filling the reservoir o Testing that valves and floodgates work. o Monitoring the behaviour of the newly built dam.